 Urinary Tract Infection

-Symptoms include coughing, vomiting, high fever and breathing difficulties.
+Symptoms include coughing, vomiting, high fever, and breathing difficulties.

-Symptoms include runny nose and watery eyes.
+Symptoms include a runny nose and watery eyes.

-Causes of bacterial infection
+Causes of bacterial infection in dogs

 - Weak immune system

-- Contact with other infected dog
+- Contact with other infected dogs

 - Untreated wounds and cuts on dog’s skin